Quick Answer

 |---|---|

-| Series 65 | Uniform Investment Adviser Law Examination (standalone path) |
+| Series 65 | Uniform Investment Adviser Law Examination, passed within the preceding 2 years (standalone path) |

-| Series 66 + Series 7 | Series 66 (Uniform Combined State Law) requires a Series 7 co-requisite |
+| Series 66 + Series 7 + SIE | Series 66 (Uniform Combined State Law) and Series 7 within the preceding 2 years, plus the SIE within the preceding 4 years |

 | Professional designation waiver | Holders of qualifying designations in good standing may waive the exam requirement |

-The following designations waive the Series 65 exam requirement:
+Five designations waive the Series 65 exam requirement:

-- CFA - Chartered Financial Analyst
+- CFA: Chartered Financial Analyst

-- CFP - Certified Financial Planner
+- CFP: Certified Financial Planner

-- ChFC - Chartered Financial Consultant
+- ChFC: Chartered Financial Consultant

-- PFS - Personal Financial Specialist
+- PFS: Personal Financial Specialist

-- CIMA - Certified Investment Management Analyst
+- CIMA: Certified Investment Management Analyst

 Key rules for designation waivers: